Staying Safe on Social Media: A Simple Guide

 Final Thoughts

 Social media can be a great tool for staying connected.
 But like anything, it must be used wisely.
 Teach your kids how to stay safe and protect their privacy.
-Make sure they understand the risks and how to avoid them.
-That way, they can enjoy the benefits of social media without the dangers.
+Make sure they understand the risks and how to avoid them so they can enjoy the benefits without the dangers.

 No comments: